michaelbolanos/automate-ansible/README.md

 ## 📌 Overview

 **Automate Ansible** is designed to streamline system administration tasks by automating Ansible playbooks, managing network configurations, and handling WireGuard connections.
-It features an interactive menu for easy navigation and a fun Matrix screensaver!
+It features an interactive menu for easy navigation and a fun Matrix screensaver.

 ---